krys-dm/SDEV245-SecureCoding/module5/OWASP.md

 ```

 ### Why it’s vulnerable
-- No identity verification, token, expiry, logging, or rate-limit → account takeover.
+- No identity verification, token, expiry, logging, or rate-limit can lead to account takeover.

 ### Secure design & example
-- Use **single-use, time-limited tokens**, email the link, verify before changing password, rate-limit and log.
+- Use single-use, time-limited tokens, email the link, verify before changing password, rate-limit and log.

 ```py
 # See runnable app: /request-reset -> /reset/<token>